CharlesGM/nethermind-network-manager/nethermind/WALLET_GUIDE.md

 ## Next Steps

 Once you have ETH for gas, you're ready to deploy and test your smart contracts.
-Follow the instructions in the [GCP_TESTING_GUIDE.md](GCP_TESTING_GUIDE.md) for deploying contracts to your Goerli testnet.
+Follow the instructions in the [GCP_TESTING_GUIDE.md](GCP_TESTING_GUIDE.md) for deploying contracts to your Sepolia testnet.